 The first section of the report, entitled “Teaming for PtD Life Cycle”, addresses the overview of the approach, the potential to influence a project, hierarchy of hazard controls, motivations for PtD, ethical obligations and sustainability, as well as the business case and cost savings.
 The challenges to PtD focus on the fear of inappropriate liability within the design community and issues with construction contracts.
 The last section addresses the tools and processes to support and enhance PtD.
 This section discusses model PtD programs, hazard analysis and design checklists, prefabrication, building information modeling and lean design.

 The group concluded that a construction project lives on well past new construction and the decision was made to focus the report on the “life cycle” of the project.

-One example of PtD described in the report is the design and installation of parapet walls around the parameter of flat roofs.
+One example of PtD described in the report is the design and installation of parapet walls around the perimeter of flat roofs.
 Architecturally, they can add to the exterior design of the building while acting as fall protection for maintenance and repair personnel needing to conduct work on the roof and rooftop equipment such as exhaust fans, telephone equipment, or HVAC units.
 Another HVAC-related PtD design to consider is the safe placement and accessibility of fire and smoke dampers within the HVAC system, which are often required to be inspected, tested and repaired.
 Municipal code officials, contractors, and facility maintenance personnel need this access to these dampers to comply with related codes and standards.

 The reference section of the report includes 65 footnotes and numerous papers, articles and resources related to PtD.
 The technical report is entitled ASSP TR-A10.100-2018 Prevention Through Design – A Life Cycle Approach to Safety and Health in the Construction Industry and is available through the American Society of Safety Professionals (ASSP).